 Offending Religion of Killers is a Political Problem

 World leaders did what they do best in the wake of the London attacks.
 They made trite assurances of unity, perseverance, and shared values.
 The very same remarks will be made after the next attack and the one after that.
 The war of words over something we know the name for only avoids facing the truth for the sake of not offending the religion of the killers.

 Atrocities are Humanity’s Choice.
 U.S. Can’t Stop Them.

 NOTE: Shortly after this post was published President Trump announced U.S. action against Syria.
 An update follows.

 In the great scheme of humanity the Syrian gas attack victims are already forgotten.
 The parade of atrocities big and small over the ages will march on.
-If anything, they will get worse as civilization refines its ability to kill.

 There must be a payoff to Armageddon that we aren’t clever enough to understand.
 America spends an insane amount of money on our plan for nuclear destruction.
 We compete with other players for global control, but the contest for who pays for the best doomsday weapons has only two possible outcomes: the money is wasted or humanity is vaporized.

 When did Hillary Clinton realize that she made a big mistake by publicly venting her hatred for millions of Americans because they don’t agree with her politics and aren’t going to vote for her?
 Did the shock come right after she said the words that will haunt her for the rest of the campaign?
-The truly deplorable thing about Clinton’s remarks on Friday is that they came just two days before the anniversary of 9/11.

 It took Donald Trump to show how doubters, cowards, and appeasers control the dialogue of our war on terror.
 Even conservative British Prime Minister David Cameron took a turn throwing a few potshots at Trump’s supposedly anti-Muslim comments.